ChimeHQ/ConcurrencyPlus/README.md

 ### NSXPCConnection

 You might be tempted to make your XPC interface functions `async`.
 While this does work, it does not correctly handle connection failures and is unsafe.
 This little `NSXPCConnection` extension provides a safe way to get into the async world.
-This is preferred over using `CancellingContinuation`.

 ```swift
 func withContinuation<Service, T>(function: String = #function, _ body: (Service, CheckedContinuation<T, Error>) -> Void) async throws -> T